 8.3.2.5.1 Overview

 Table 8.3.2.5.1-1 provides an overview of the EVC test tuples provided for this scenario.
 For provided bitstreams, reference EVC software implementation ETM7.5 has been used.

+Note: anchors are not provided in this version of the TR and EVC results may be kept for review when this scenario will be addressed in a subsequent version of the TR.

 The details are also provided here: https://dash-large-files.akamaized.net/WAVE/3GPP/5GVideo/Bitstreams/Scenario-4-Sharing/ETM/streams.csv.